Frequently Asked Questions

 Can I get help with the cost of behavioural support?

 Some pet insurers will cover the cost of my services.
 The best thing you can do if you’d like to look in to this is ask your insurer what they will cover, and how much cover they’ll provide.
 They may also only cover certain assessment conclusions (my evidence based assessment of how your dog presents/behaves) so you should understand what these are, as this may effect your claim.
-Important details to communicate to your insurer is that I am a Certified Canine Behaviourist (INTODogs), Certified Animal Behaviourist (ICAN), and covered by the UK Dog Behaviour & Training Charter.
-Insurers are less likely to cover costs of uncertified behaviourists as the industry is unregulated, so certification is important.

 I require payment in advance so any costs would need to be claimed retrospectively and whilst I will provide basic information to support your claim for your insurer (with your permission), your claim is between yourself and them and I hold no responsibility for the outcome of your claim.